Qu4tro/git-bookmark/README.md

    Displays version information.

  * `--session=<name>` :
-   Name of the bookmark file [default: master].
+   Name of the bookmark file [default: links].

  * `--branch=<name>` :
    Name of the branch to look for the bookmark file [default: bookmarks].